Matt Myers (wrestler): Personal life

-Myers became a fan of Professional Wrestling at a young age after Grandparents on both his mother's & father's side was big fans of Professional Wrestling themselves.
-However, being 'just a fan' was never enough for Matt – both him & long time friend Nathan Cruz regularly created wrestling rings & hosted shows for the entertainment of their friends with their own characters & storylines, showing an understanding of the fundamentals of Professional Wrestling at a very young age.
+Myers developed an interest in professional wrestling at a young age, influenced in part by his grandparents, who were fans of the sport.
+He and his longtime friend Nathan Cruz organized informal wrestling activities during their youth, creating makeshift rings and performing shows for friends using original characters and storylines.

 Matt Myers is considered responsible for the starting point of the eventual success of Professional Wrestling in Hull as it was his actions that got the very first Professional Wrestling School to be set-up in the city after convincing The Urban Warrior (Ron Wilkinson – PWA) to open up an Academy to give himself & Nathan Cruz the training they needed to get out of the back garden and into the ring.

 After almost two years of training and a handful of matches under his belt, Matt eventually saw through the facade of The Urban Warrior and how inexperienced of a trainer he was.
 Upon seeing this, Matt Myers left the school and he and friend Luke Ingamells (whom he had met at the PWA school) decided to open a school themselves and bring in a more experienced trainer in Dave Rayne to teach them and Nathan Cruz among others.

 What first was intended to be just a school – both him & Luke Ingamells decided to give promoting a shot where Myers came up with the name New Generation Wrestling, a name which has stuck with the company for almost eight years including the transition of ownership to Rich Dunn in 2011.

 Matt has a degree in Television & Film Design after graduating from the Hull School of Art & Design in 2014.
 However, after losing much passion for the subject throughout the course & after, Matt now works full-time in social-care within a drug & alcohol agency tailored for those within the Criminal Justice System.

 Matt also regularly assists head trainers El Ligero and Nathan Cruz at the NGW Academy.